Minikube

 MAKESTER__KUBECTL_EXE_NAME

-can be overridden if you have special requirements, or want to use a
+MAKESTER__KUBECTL_EXE_NAME can be overridden if you have special requirements, or want to use a

-executable that is not in your PATH
+kubectl executable that is not in your PATH.
+Just set MAKESTER__KUBECTL_EXE_NAME to your

-preferred value in your Makefile
+preferred value in your Makefile:

 MAKESTER__KUBECTL_EXE_INSTALL

-URL link that provides the instructions for installing the kubectl
+URL link that provides the instructions for installing the kubectl binary.
+To print the URL

 link: